innotrade/enapso-graphdb-client/README.md

 - [**ENAPSO Graph Database Admin**](https://github.com/innotrade/enapso-graphdb-admin): To perform administrative and monitoring operations against your graph databases, such as importing and exporting ontologies/knowledge graphs and utilizing the graph database's special features.
 - [**ENAPSO Command Line Interface for Graph Databases**](https://github.com/innotrade/enapso-graphdb-admin): To easily perform numeropus scriptable convenience operations on graph databases

+[**Tutorial for Test Suite**](https://github.com/innotrade/enapso-graphdb-client/wiki/Tutorial-for-Graph-Databases-Test-Suite): To run the Test suites against the graph database.

  Any questions and suggestions are welcome.
 # Installation